mike-moores/queries-and-mutations/README.md

-# Query 'Em All
+# Queries and Mutations

-Practice writing queries with React Query and displaying loading states, error states, and data.
-We will be using the [Pokémon API](https://pokeapi.co).
+Practice writing queries and mutations with React Query and displaying loading states, error states, and data.
+We will be using our own database of Pokémon, which is a subset of the [PokéAPI](https://pokeapi.co/).

 ## Setup